Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sequencer/README.md

 1. `reward`: Unlocks the sequencer bond, possibly with an additional tip.

 If a sequencer misbehaves, the `reward` hook is never called, and the bond remains locked indefinitely.

-Queries:
-1. `QueryMessage::GetSequencerAddressAndBalance` query retrieves the sequencer's address and balance on the rollup.